Spir-Group/github-migrate/README.md

    - Does NOT check sync status or queue migrations

 2. **Status Worker** (Background Thread):
-   - Periodically checks repositories to update their sync status
+   - **Runs continuously** checking repositories one at a time
-   - **Prioritizes all `unknown` repos first** (checks all of them in one run)
+   - **Prioritizes all `unknown` repos first** (checks all of them sequentially)
-   - After unknowns are checked, switches to checking 5 oldest repos per run
+   - After unknowns, checks oldest repos not verified in the last 60 minutes
+   - **Idles for 1 minute** when all repos have been checked within the hour
    - Compares `pushed_at` timestamps between source and target repositories
    - Marks repos as **UNSYNCED** if target is missing or has older commits
    - Marks repos as **SYNCED** if target is up to date
-   - Runs every hour
+   - **Fetches and updates metadata** (description, languages, size, commits, branches) on every check
    - Can be started/stopped via the dashboard UI
    - Shows currently checking repository in real-time